Sleepingwell/SimpleEmbeddedR/README.md

 This is a very simple example of how to embed R in another language.
-It might be useful for calling R on a server, when you only need to get text back.
+It might be useful for calling R on a when you only need to get text back.

+However, R is not reentrant, so this will be racy if running on a server.

 ## Introduction